Option pricing under fast-varying long-memory stochastic volatility: Introduction

-It is a zero-mean, stationary Gaussian process, that exhibits long-range correlations for the Hurst exponent $H \in (1/2,1)$.
-It is important to note that this is a process whose ``natural time scale'' is $\eps$, this in the sense that the mean reversion time or time before the process reaches it equilibrium distribution scales like $\eps$.
-It is also important to note that the decay of the correlations (on the $\eps$ time scale) is polynomial rather than exponential as in the standard Ornstein-Uhlenbeck process.
+It is a zero-mean, stationary Gaussian process that exhibits long-range correlations for the Hurst exponent $H \in (1/2,1)$.
+It is important to note that this is a process whose ``natural time scale'' is $\eps$, in the sense that the mean-reversion time, or time before the process reaches its equilibrium distribution, is of the order of $\eps$.
+It is also important to note that the decay of the correlations (on the $\eps$ time scale) is polynomial rather than exponential, as in the standard Ornstein--Uhlenbeck process.
 Explicitly, the correlation of the process between times $t$ and $t+\Delta t$ decays as $(\Delta t/\eps)^{2H-2}$, while the variance of the process is independent of $\eps$.